 For Level I scholarship applicants:

-For Level II and Level II scholarship applicants:
+For Level II and Level III scholarship applicants:

 You can purchase the digital curriculum and study tools prior to registration by contacting us via telephone and providing credit card details.
 The cost of this purchase will be deducted from your registration fee.